MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 ## Prepare your network

 Walkie Talkie requires connectivity to the internet.
-Make sure that the endpoints listed for Teams in [Office 365 URLs and IP address ranges](microsoft-365/enterprise/urls-and-ip-address-ranges#skype-for-business-online-and-microsoft-teams) are reachable by Teams users in your organization's network.
+Make sure that the endpoints listed for Teams in [Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges#skype-for-business-online-and-microsoft-teams) are reachable by Teams users in your organization's network.

-Use the following guidance to prepare your network and proxy servers:
+Use the following guidance to prepare your network:

 - [Prepare your organization's network for Teams](prepare-network.md)
 - [Proxy servers for Teams](proxy-servers-for-skype-for-business-online.md)

 Download and run the [Microsoft Teams Network Assessment Tool](https://www.microsoft.com/download/details.aspx?id=103017) to test your network performance and connectivity to determine how well your network will perform with Walkie Talkie.

-## Deploying Walkie Talkie
+## Deploy Walkie Talkie

 You can deploy and manage Walkie Talkie from the Teams admin center.
 Walkie Talkie is supported on Android devices with Google Mobile Services (GMS) and iOS devices.